montecarlo26/Video-Containers-Codec-Comparison/README.md

 * .webm VP9 is the second best middleground and boasts the smallest file size.
 It is half the size of VP8 with a shorter encoding time and is only ~5% worse quality
 * .webm AV1 encoding time is unacceptable
 * <b>Bonus:</b> HEVC H265 is proprietary and would have required me to pay to play it.
 Encoding time was 33 seconds and file size is 26,670KB

-I added the VP9 Video result to the repository for reference since it was the only file under 25MB that can be uploaded to github, if you're curious about the video that was used.

 ## Conclusion